exe44/hikaru/README.md

 hikaru
 ======

-an audio manager can play sound / bgm
+a c++ audio manager which can play sound / bgm

 platform
 --------